meekostuff/HTMLDecor/README.md

 Notes and Warnings
 ------------------
+- *Enable browser caching for your decor pages and resources*, otherwise each one will incur *two* round-trips to the server.
+This would be a **BAD THING**.
 - If the type of the decor URL is "text/decor+html" then the decor page is loaded directly into an iframe using the `src` attribute.
 If the type is undeclared or "text/html"  then the page will be loaded via XMLHttpRequest(), parsed to disable scripts, then written into the iframe using `document.write()`.
 - it is generally undesirable for scripts in the decor page to run until after they are inserted into the content page.
   + For "text/html" decor pages, all scripts are disabled within the decor iframe, except those that have *none* of the attributes: `src`, `async`, `defer`.
 These scripts are enabled when the decor is merged with the page.